Prices include next-day delivery and prescription

-Please note that the manufacturer of Doxycycline may differ from that shown on the image above, but the ingredients, benefits and possible side effects of the medication will be the same.
+Please note that the manufacturer of Doxycycline may differ from that shown in the image above, but the ingredients, benefits and possible side effects of the medication will be the same.
 The tablets may be dispensed in plain white packaging with the dosage information included.

-Due to the ingredients in Doxycycline, it is a prescription only medication across the world, including the UK.
+Due to the ingredients in Doxycycline, it is a prescription-only medication across the world, including the UK.
 This means that must be approved for you to use to ensure your health isn't at risk and you won't experience any serious side effects.
-The same will apply whether you decide to buy online or in-person.
+The same will apply whether you decide to buy online or in person.

 Buying prescription medicines online is becoming an increasingly popular method, especially when obtaining medication efficiently without taking time out of your busy schedule.

-To buy online, you are required to complete a medical questionnaire reviewed by our UK registered doctor to determine whether the quantity and dosage are safe for you to use.
-Doxycycline is prepared by our UK based pharmacy where it is checked again before being dispatched discreetly and securely.
+To buy online, you are required to complete a medical questionnaire reviewed by our UK-registered doctor to determine whether the quantity and dosage are safe for you to use.
+Doxycycline is prepared by our UK-based pharmacy where it is checked again before being dispatched discreetly and securely.

 Packaging will only contain your name and address so delivery will always be 100% confidential.